Science and technology in India: 1947–1967

-1967–1987
+1967–1985

 The roots of nuclear power in India lie in the early acquisition of nuclear reactor technology from several western countries, particularly the American support for the Tarapur Atomic Power Station and Canada's CANDU reactors.
 The peaceful policies of Mohandas Karamchand Gandhi may have delayed the inception of nuclear technology in India.

 Stanley Wolpert (2008) describes the measures taken by the Indian government to increase agricultural output:

 The Indian space program received only financial support from the Soviet Union, which helped the Indian Space Research Organisation achieve aims such as establishing the Thumba Equatorial Rocket Launching Station, launching remote sensing satellites, developing India's first satellite—Aryabhatta, and sending astronauts into space.
 India sustained its nuclear program during the aftermath of Operation Smiling Buddha, the country's first nuclear tests.

 Though the roots of the Steel Authority of India Ltd. lie in Hindustan Steel Private Limited (1954), the events leading up to the formation of the modern avatar are described below:

 In 1981, the Indian Antarctic Programme was started when the first Indian expedition was flagged off for Antarctica from Goa.
 More missions were subsequently sent each year to India's base Dakshin Gangotri.

-1987–present
+1986–1990

-Indian agriculture benefited from the developments made in the field of biotechnology, for which a separate department was created in 1986 under the Ministry of Science and Technology.
+Indian agriculture benefited from the developments made in the field of biotechnology, for which the Department of Biotechnology was created in 1986 under the Ministry of Science and Technology.
 Both the Indian private sector and the government have invested in the medical and agricultural applications of biotechnology.
 Massive biotech parks were established in India while the government provided tax deduction for research and development under biotechnological firms.

+1991–2000

 The Indian economy underwent economic reforms in 1991, leading to a new era of globalisation and international economic integration.
 Economic growth of over 6% annually was seen between 1993 and 2002.
-Same year a new permanent Antarctic base Maitri was founded and remains in operation till date.
+In the same year a new permanent Antarctic base Maitri was founded and remains in operation till today.

+2001–present

-On 25 June 2002 India and the European Union agreed to bilateral cooperation in the field of science and technology.
+On 25 June 2002, India and the European Union agreed to bilateral cooperation in the field of science and technology.
 A joint EU-India group of scholars was formed on 23 November 2001 to further promote joint research and development.
-India holds Associate Member State status at CERN, while a joint India-EU Software Education and Development Centre is due at Bangalore.
-Certain scientists and activists, such as MIT systems scientist VA Shiva Ayyadurai, blame caste for holding back innovation and scientific research in India, making it difficult to sustain progress while regressive social organisation prevails.
-In addition, corruption and inefficiencies in the research sector and have resulted in corruption scandals and undermine innovation initiatives.
+Since 2017, India has held the Associate Member State status at the European Organization for Nuclear Research (CERN), while a joint India-EU Software Education and Development Centre is due at Bangalore.
+Certain scientists and activists, such as Massachusetts Institute of Technology (MIT) systems scientist VA Shiva Ayyadurai, blame caste for holding back innovation and scientific research in India, making it difficult to sustain progress while regressive social organisation prevails.
+In addition, corruption and inefficiencies in the research sector have resulted in corruption scandals and undermine innovation initiatives.

 Bangalore is considered to be the technological capital of India.
 IT, biotechnology, aerospace, nuclear science, manufacturing technology, automobile engineering, chemical engineering, ship building, space science, electronics, computer science and other medical science related research and development are occurring on a large scale in the country.

-In 2017, India became an associate member of European Organization for Nuclear Research.